 Second, more people will hear about your prayer meeting!

-You don’t have to rely on “word of mouth” for people to hear about your meeting.
-Anyone looking at church events will see your meeting pop up on the app.
+You don’t have to rely on “word of mouth” for others to hear about your meeting.
+Anyone looking at events will see your meeting pop up on the app.

 Nobody has to ask themselves the question:

 “Is there a prayer meeting I can attend?
 Who leads it?
 How can I get information about it?”

 In your prayer meeting event, you will have the point person’s contact information listed, the date, time, location, and description of the prayer meeting.
 It’s a pastor’s dream software.